 Usually, an installer will set up these devices, but if you’re connecting it yourself, follow these steps.
 You will need a wireless computer, satellite modem, wireless router and a network cable.

 - Start by plugging a network cable end into the router’s Wide Area Network (WAN) port and the other into the modem’s Local Area Network (LAN) port.
-The router will act as the wireless access to your computer.
+The router will act as wireless access to your computer.

 - Follow the instructions that come with the modem/router and install the wireless connection software to your computer.